ilovespectra/helium-solana-support/walkthroughs/free-ideas.md

 ## Want some motivation?

-<b>Here are 32 different ways Helium-enabled devices could power DApps on Solana:</b>
+<b>Here are over 30 different ways Helium-enabled devices could power DApps on Solana:</b>

 <li><b>Asset tracking:</b> Developers could create DApps that track assets, such as vehicles or shipping containers, using Helium network-enabled tracking devices.
 These tracking devices could be connected to the Helium network and provide real-time location data, which could be stored on the Solana blockchain for easy access and verification.</li><br>